 Loose teeth and gum recession – Longer looking teeth can signal recession of the gums and bone loss due to periodontal disease.
-As this disease progresses and attacks the jawbone, (the anchor holding the teeth in place) the teeth may become loose or be lost alltogher.
+As this disease progresses and attacks the jawbone (the anchor holding the teeth in place), the teeth may become loose or be lost altogether.

-Related health conditions – Heart disease, diabetes, osteopenia and osteoporosis are highly correlated with periodontitis and periodontal infections.
-The bacteria infection can spread through the blood stream and affect other parts of the body.
+Related health conditions – Heart disease, diabetes, osteopenia, and osteoporosis are highly correlated with periodontitis and periodontal infections.
+The bacterial infection can spread through the blood stream and affect other parts of the body.

 Diagnosis and Treatment

-Moderate periodontal disease – If the gum pockets reach 4-6mm in length a more extensive scaling and root planning cleaning might be required.
+Moderate periodontal disease – If the gum pockets reach 4-6mms in length, a more extensive scaling and root planing cleaning might be required.
 This cleaning is usually performed under local anesthetic.

-Advanced periodontal disease – Gum pockets in excess of 6-7mm are usually accompanied by bone loss and gum recession.
-Scaling and root planning will always be performed as the initial nonsurgical treatment.
-In addition to tose nonsurgical treatments, the periodontist may recommend surgical treatment to reduce pocket depth.
+Advanced periodontal disease – Gum pockets in excess of 6-7mms are usually accompanied by bone loss and gum recession.
+Scaling and root planing will always be performed as the initial non-surgical treatment.
+In addition to those non-surgical treatments, the periodontist may recommend surgical treatment to reduce pocket depth.